buildtesters/buildtest/docs/feature_overview.rst

    :shell:

-Similarly we can retrieve full name of module file and absolute path to module file using ``buildtest module --list`` or short option ``buildtest module -l``
+Similarly we can retrieve full name of module file and absolute path to module file using ``buildtest module list``

-.. program-output:: head -10 docgen/buildtest_module_--list.txt && echo -e "...\n..." && tail -10 docgen/buildtest_module_--list.txt
+.. program-output:: head -10 docgen/buildtest_module_list.txt
-   :shell:

 Module Testing
 ---------------